brian6484/CSKnowledge/thread.md

 if there is another thread running, app does not terminate.

 ## How to create threads
+Btw if not set explicit names via setName(), the name is like Thread-n where n is number.
 ### Runnable interface
 We can extend the runnable interface to create a thread and *override the run() method*.
 An instance of this class that extended the runnable interface can be passed as parameter to the **thread constructor()** and then start() is invoked to execute the thread.
 This thread can run **separately from the main thread**.